fedora-eln/distrobaker/README.md

 ## Implementation

 The tool fetches its configuration from the provided repository and either performs a complete sync of all configured components (in the one-shot mode) or listens for bus messages triggering individual component syncs (in the service mode, the default).

 If started in the service mode, it connects to the messaging bus as configured in the `fedora_messaging` configuration file, defined by the `FEDORA_MESSAGING_CONF` environment variable.
 Only `buildsys.tag` messages are currently processed.

-If the tag message matches any of the configured components, the tool syncs the SCM repositories as configured and, optionally, triggers a build in the target build system using the configured profile.
+The tool syncs the SCM repositories as configured and, optionally, triggers a build in the target build system using the configured profile.

+What input DistroBaker accepts as valid depends on whether it's running in the strict mode or not.
+See `configuration.control.strict` for more details.

 Currently only Koji and Fedora Messaging are supported.

 ## Configuration format

 The tool expects the configuration file to be located in `(config)/distrobaker.yaml`.
 A non-functional example of the configuration file below.

 ```yaml
 configuration: